 Zoom is Illinois State University's video conferencing system.
 It allows students to remotely join a face-to-face class session or instructors to host a class session entirely online.
 Zoom also allows students to collaborate with each other remotely for group assignments.

-Faculty members, staff with teaching responsibilities, and graduate teaching assistants who are the instructor of record have access to Zoom Pro accounts, which provides additional tools for facilitating online learning and unlimited meeting times.
-Make sure you sign in and activate your license before using Zoom for the first time.
+All members of the University Community, including faculty, staff, and graduate and undergraduate students have access to Zoom Pro accounts, which provides additional tools for facilitating online learning and unlimited meeting times.
+Make sure you sign in to IllinoisState.Zoom.us once to activate your license before using Zoom for the first time.

 Links pasted into Zoom chat may not work properly for students using assistive technology, such as screen readers.